-- Respecting the expertise of its nonprofit partners and recognising the complex nature of the social issues it aspires to solve, Mahindra Group CSR takes a multiyear approach to funding. - Mahindra Group CSR funds pilot projects to assess nonprofits' ability to implement and scale programmes, and to build trust with them.
-Pilots serve as a learning, testing, and, potentially, a failure space for both Mahindra Group CSR and the nonprofits.
-Mahindra Group CSR often builds long-term partnerships based on these efforts. - Mahindra Group CSR often enters three- to five-year partnerships (in the form of a memorandum of understanding) with nonprofits, subject to annual grant renewal in compliance with CSR law.
+Respecting the expertise of its nonprofit partners and recognising the complex nature of the social issues it aspires to solve, Mahindra Group CSR takes a multiyear approach Develop to funding. multiyear • Mahindra Group CSR funds pilot projects to assess nonprofits' funderability to implement and scale programmes and build nonprofit trust with them.
+Pilots serve as a learning, testing, and, partnerships potentially, a failure space for both Mahindra Group CSR and the nonprofits.
+Mahindra Group often builds long-term partnerships based on these efforts. • Mahindra Group CSR often enters three- to five-year partnerships (in the form of a memorandum of understanding) with nonprofits, subject to annual grant renewal in compliance with CSR law.
 These long-term partnerships (which span multiple funding agreements) have resulted in high-impact programmes like Nanhi Kali, which supports the education of girls from low-income families.
 Though Mahindra Group CSR was established in 2005, Mahindra Group CSR has been involved with philanthropy since the founding of the K.C.
 Mahindra Education Trust in 1953.
 The support of Nanhi Kali started in 1996, and the partnership continues to this day through Mahindra Group CSR.

-- Mahindra Group CSR believes that funding core costs enables nonprofits to deliver programmes more effectively and efficiently.
-It understands the challenges nonprofits face in covering core costs and the negative consequences insufficient core cost coverage can have on achieving the desired impact. - Mahindra Group CSR focuses on understanding the true cost of achieving the desired impact and considers the total cost of programme delivery (e.g. total cost per person trained) as an essential metric.
+Pay a fair share of core costs • Mahindra Group CSR believes that funding core costs enables nonprofits to deliver programmes more effectively and efficiently.
+It understands the challenges nonprofits face in covering core costs and the negative consequences insufficient core-cost coverage can have on achieving the desired impact. • Mahindra Group CSR focuses on understanding the true cost of achieving desired impact and considers the total cost of programme delivery (e.g. total cost per person trained) as an essential metric.
 Nonprofits can, as needed, reallocate grant funds to meet specific organisational or programmatic needs.

-- Mahindra Group CSR provides non-financial support for its nonprofit partners' OD needs.
-Its CSR team organises workshops, provides advice, and shares knowledge of policies and processes in areas such as human resources and governance. - Mahindra Group CSR encourages employees to give back to communities through its Employee Social Options Programme.
+Invest in organisational development • Mahindra Group CSR provides non-financial support for its nonprofit partners' OD needs.
+Its CSR team organises workshops, provides advice, and shares knowledge of policies and processes in areas such as human resources and governance.
+Mahindra Group CSR encourages employees to give back to communities through its Employee Social Options Programme.
 This programme provides nonprofits with an opportunity to take advantage of employee expertise for OD.
-For example, Mahindra Group teams helped develop a digital monitoring system for Nanhi Kali, helping to streamline policies and improve programme activities.
+For example, Mahindra Group teams supported development of a digital monitoring system for Nanhi Kali, helping to streamline policies and improve programme activities.
+Pay-What-It-Take es Journey So Far

 Mahindra Group CSR has been synonymous with philanthropy since the establishment of the K.C.
 Mahindra Education Trust in 1953.
-Its Group companies have pursued social activities in their own capacities ever since.
-As part of the 60th year anniversary celebration in 2005, it announced its commitment of 1 percent of profit after tax towards CSR activities.
+Its group companies have pursued social activities in their own capacities ever since.
+As part of its 60th-year anniversary celebration in 2005, it announced its commitment of 1 percent of profit after tax towards CSR activities.

 Mahindra Group CSR has found that multiyear partnerships and a flexible approach to funding lead to more effective nonprofit programmes.
-Its experience indicates that leaders at its nonprofit partners benefit from multiyear funding as it frees them to spend more time on operations and programme delivery and less on fundraising.
+Its experience indicates that leaders at its nonprofit partners benefit from multiyear funding, as it frees them to spend more time on operations and programme delivery and less on fundraising.
 Mahindra Group CSR has also seen that long-term engagements build mutual trust while helping nonprofits establish credibility with other funders.